jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (3) The amount of the deduction is limited to the amount of the payment authorised by the contract of service and any bonus, whether or not the payment of a bonus is authorised by the contract.
 Relationship with section GB 23
 (4) This section is overridden by section GB 23 (Excessive remuneration to relatives).
+Relationship with section HG 2
+(4B) Section HG 2 (Partnerships are transparent) does not apply for the purposes of this section.
 Meaning of contract of service
 (5) In this section, contract of service, for a partner and a partnership, means an agreement that— (a) specifies the terms and conditions of the services to be performed by the partner; and